 Read More

-The programme has directly reached nearly 20,000 farmers so far.
-Twenty-six successful micro-enterprising initiatives were created (which include 2 dairy units; a cattle feed unit; a hygienic meet & fish unit; a quail rearing unit; a fish cultivation unit; 12 fishery product units; 2 agro-products units; a horticultural nursery unit; a screw Pine producer company; a coffee value chain unit; and 3 stitching units) benefitting to nearly 250 households.
-Ninety-Two percent of the units are led by women entrepreneurs.
+The programme has directly reached nearly 30,000 farmers so far.
+Sixty Seven successful micro-enterprising initiatives were created (which include 2 dairy units; a cattle feed unit; a hygienic meet & fish unit; a quail rearing unit; a fish cultivation unit; 12 fishery product units; 2 agro-products units; a horticultural nursery unit; a screw Pine producer company; a coffee value chain unit; and 3 stitching units) benefitting to nearly 250 households.
+Ninety-two per cent of the units are led by women entrepreneurs.
 Fifteen Schools and 35 Anganwadies were turned smart with necessary study aids including libraries and science labs during these years.
 The tribal hamlet-level interventions in Wayanad, one of the aspirational districts have helped to minimize school dropouts

 Imapct Stories